 Simone de Beauvoir, The Second Sex

-• Beauvoir’s answer: “On ne naît pas femme: on le devient.”
+“On ne naît pas femme : on le devient.”

 • Popular translation: “Women are made, not born.”

-• To become a woman is to be socialized into the (social) institution of womanhood.
+• To become a woman is to be socialized into a feminine (social) role.

-• Womanhood as an institution exists prior to the self; the self is inducted into it.
+• Womanhood as a gender role exists prior to the self; the self is inducted into it.

 • B & M-C: “ ‘Woman’ in English used alone without an article captures woman as an institution, a concept, femininity as determined and defined by society, culture, history.”

-• Existence precedes essence: Womanhood is not a given, but an active, situated process of creation, of becoming; it is an individual’s (sometimes-idiosyncratic) response to the (anatomical, relational, social, political etc.) situation in which they find themselves.
+• Womanhood is not a given, but an active, situated process of creation, of becoming; it is an individual’s (sometimes-idiosyncratic) response to the situation they find themselves in (anatomical, relational, social, political etc.).

 • Bonnie Mann explains that “to ‘become’ a woman is not the same as to be made into one, as if one were exclusively a passive object being acted on by external social forces. . . .
 To ‘become’ is to actively take up one’s social condition in a way that is, at least potentially, spontaneous, creative and free. . . .
 On this view, Beauvoir could never be understood to have claimed that ‘women are made not born.’ ”